senlin/so-responsive-content/readme.txt

 == Frequently Asked Questions ==

+= Is this plugin compatible with Gutenberg? =

+The plugin works on WP 5.0, but only by using the Classic Editor.
+The new WP Editor no longer uses TinyMCE and therefore this plugin does not function in the new (Gutenberg) editor.

 = Is it possible to hide shortcodes with this plugin?

 As reported [here](https://github.com/senlin/so-responsive-content/issues/2) it is not possible to hide shortcodes in the WP Editor.
 A workaround can be to add the code to your template (sample in the ticket), but that largely depends on what you want to show/hide.